PROPERTY SEARCH | SENIOR CITIZENS | HOMESTEAD & OTHER EXEMPTIONS | HOME BUYER'S TAX ESTIMATOR

 BCPA - SOH

-Many taxpayers ignore their Truth in Millage Notice (“TRIM Notice”) of proposed property taxes until it is too late to challenge an assessment or question the proposed tax rates.
-If you wait until you receive your tax bill in November to complain about your taxes, you will lose your right to appeal the assessment.
-The first thing to know is that your taxes are calculated on this formula: TAXABLE VALUE x TAX MILLAGE RATES + SPECIAL ASSESSMENTS = TAX BILL.
-The Property Appraiser determines the assessed value of your property.
-IMPORTANT: The Property Appraiser does NOT set any tax rates.
-Your tax millage rates are set by the various governmental taxing authorities (School Board, County Commission, City Commission, hospital district board, water management district, and so on) listed on your TRIM Notice.
+Many property owners ignore their NOTICE OF PROPOSED PROPERTY TAXES (“TRIM Notice”) until it is too late to challenge an assessment or question proposed tax rates.
+If you wait until you receive your bill in November to complain about your taxes, you will lose your right to file an appeal.
+The first thing to know is that your taxes are calculated using this formula: TAXABLE VALUE x TAX MILLAGE RATES + SPECIAL ASSESSMENTS = TAX BILL.
+The Property Appraiser determines the market value of your property.
+The Property Appraiser does NOT set any tax rates or collect taxes.
+Your tax millage rates and non-ad valorem fees are set by the various governmental taxing authorities (School Board, County Commission, City Commission, hospital district board, water management district, and others) listed on your TRIM Notice.

-Your TRIM Notice contains proposed TAX RATES set by the named taxing authorities (i.e., School Board, County/City Commission, etc.).
-Properties in Broward County on average dropped by 10.7% in taxable value this year -- the biggest single-year decline in several decades.
-Nearly all neighborhoods saw values decline.
-Despite these economic problems, several taxing authorities in Broward are proposing tax rate increases.
-If you want to question your proposed tax rates, the non-ad valorem fees and special assessments, or services being cut from local budgets, you should contact your elected officials who serve on those taxing authorities or attend the public hearings in September.
-Your TRIM Notice has all of the hearing dates, locations and contact phone numbers for each taxing authority.
+Your 2024 TRIM Notice will contain proposed TAX RATES set by the named taxing authorities (i.e., School Board, County/City Commission, etc.).
+Properties in Broward increased countywide by 8.8% in taxable value this year on average countywide.
+Due to tough economic concerns, some taxing authorities are proposing rate increases or service cuts.
+If you want to question your proposed tax rates, non-ad valorem fees/special assessments, or services being cut from local budgets, you should contact your elected officials who serve on those taxing authorities and attend the public hearings in September.
+Your TRIM Notice lists the hearing dates, locations and contact phone numbers for each taxing authority.

-By Florida law, your TRIM Notice reflects our office’s ASSESSMENT of your property’s taxable value as of January 1, 2009.
-For nearly all non-homesteaded property, the assessed value is identical to the property’s market value.
+Your TRIM Notice will reflect our office’s ASSESSMENT of your property as of January 1, 2024, as required by Florida law.
+Your new assessment does not -- and by law is not supposed to -- reflect your current market value.
+For most non-homesteaded property, the assessed value is identical to the property’s market value.
 For homesteaded property, your assessed value is your “Save Our Homes” value.
-In most instances, the market values are determined using a mass-appraisal process based upon sales of comparable properties during 2008.
-BOTTOM LINE: If you believe the market value of your property printed on the TRIM Notice is more than a buyer would have reasonably paid for your property on January 1, 2009, you must call or email our office or file a value petition by the September 18, 2009 deadline.
+The market value (“just value”) by law is determined a year in arrears by using a mass-appraisal process largely based upon sales of comparable properties during calendar year 2023.
+BOTTOM LINE: If you believe the market value of your property printed on the TRIM Notice is not what a buyer would have reasonably paid for your property on January 1, 2024, you must contact or visit our office or file a value petition by the September 18, 2024 deadline.
 Click here for our contact phone numbers and email addresses.

-Under Florida law, a homestead “recapture” rule may cause some taxable values to rise even when the overall market value dropped from last year.
-If you are Homesteaded and your “Save Our Homes” (SOH) value is less than the market value as of January 1, Florida Administrative Code Rule 12D-8.0062(5) explicitly orders our office to increase your overall assessed value each year (up to the 3% annual cap level) until it eventually reaches the same amount as the market value.
-Although the Department of Revenue set this year’s SOH cap rate at 0.1% -- meaning your Homesteaded assessed value will be almost unchanged from last year -- you will likely not experience any noticeable decline in taxes even though your market value dropped.
-Roughly 261,000 Broward homeowners will experience the recapture effects of this law in 2009 -- mostly owners who purchased and homesteaded their properties before 2003.
-Click here to view the applicable law.
-Talk to your State Senator and State Representative if you believe this recapture provision should be amended or repealed.
+Under Florida law, a homestead "recapture" rule may cause some taxable values to rise even when the overall market value dropped from last year.
+If you are Homesteaded and your "Save Our Homes" (SOH) value is less than the market value as of January 1, Florida Administrative Code Rule 12D-8.0062(5) explicitly orders our office to increase your overall assessed value each year (up to the 3% annual cap level) until it eventually reaches the same amount as the market value.
+The Florida Department of Revenue set this year’s SOH cap rate at 3.0%.
+Roughly 43,000 Broward homeowners saw their taxable SOH values rise in 2019 even though their market values dropped, due to this recapture law.
+Florida voters in 2012 rejected a proposed constitutional amendment to abolish the "recapture" rule.

 Property Values vs. Millage (Tax) Rates